waigitdas/Neo4j-Genealogy-PlugIns/ReadMe.md

 <h1>Neo4j Genealogy PlugIn</h1>

+<h3>Evangelizing Graphs for Genealogists</h3>

+Most genealogists are using data tools such as Excel, relational databases, various note taking software and commercial consumer genealogy software.
+Graph mehods have been difficult for genealogist to use because of the step learning curve.
+This effort attempts to address this hurdle by providing a plugin, specifically designed for genealogists, to an industry leading graph database, Neo4j.
+This step-by-step guide should allow you to get you genealogy and some DNA data into Neo4j within a short time frame.
+You don't need to know the mechanics of graph methods to get started.
+Indeed, if we can get a sufficient number of geeks engage, the kit of easy to use tools should expand over time.
+Your <a href:mailto:"dave@wai.md" subject="Genealogy User Defined Function">feedback<.a> is encouraged.<br>

 This introduction has two maor audiences: alpha testers and developers.
 The background is avaialble at <a href="http://gfg.md/blogpost/7" target="new">http://gfg.md/blogpost/7</a>.

 <h3>Setting Up the Graph Environment</h3>